alecrimi/arcAb_mouse/README.md

 Being the regions of the atlas grouped hierarchically, we follow the hierarchy summarized into the file region_columns.xls

+main_script.m should be used to call the function and pass parameters.

 plaque_region_count.m is the script practically performing the threshold and counting the connected elements in specific rois.
+It uses adaptive threshold in 3D which is implemented in Matlab since version 2018b

 saveastiff.m is a utility to save large TIF files for visual inspection (e.g. the plaque segentation).
 The script was originally developed by YoonOh Tak https://ch.mathworks.com/matlabcentral/fileexchange/35684-multipage-tiff-stack